Towards Consistent and Efficient Dataset Distillation via Diffusion-Driven Selection: Experiments

 \subsection{Cross-architecture Generalization}

 Following previous work, we evaluate the performance of the synthetic dataset using different teacher-student combinations.
 It can be observed that, when using similar network architectures as teacher-student pairs (e.g., both CNNs), shallower networks generally yield better performance as teacher models, while the larger networks show stronger learning ability and obtain the best performance when the size of synthetic datasets increases.

 We further compare the performance of the synthetic dataset on extremely different network architectures, e.g., CNNs and ViTs.
 As a student network, the ViT-based networks leverages its global attention mechanism to attain the comparable performance with more realistic images.
 However, as a teacher network, ViT-based networks does not have strong ability to teach the student networks, yielding weak performance.
+Additionally, due to the low-pass filter characteristics of ViTs, effective learning becomes challenging when the sample size is limited and class-specific features are incomplete.